 After learning about Applitools, the iOS team began using it for automatic screenshot and to automate their tedious manual testing process per release.

 Thanks to Applitools and Continuous Integration, release times have been cut by 75%, a huge savings across the company and a major step forward as the company redefines itself to be “digital first.”

 Gannett Company, Inc is the largest newspaper publisher in the United States.
 While its most notable brand is USA Today, Gannett also manages 109 local publications across 34 states and Guam, and more than 160 digital brands in the UK.
 Keeping up with 24/7 news coverage across such a wide-ranging set of print and digital publications requires an intense focus on quality.
 Content must be delivered to millions of digital news consumers using an array of desktop browsers, mobile devices and operating systems.

-"In general, quality should be important to any software product," says Greg Sypolt, Senior Engineer and Test Automation Architect at Gannett.
-"But as a news company handling breaking news and trying to get people to come to the site, it's critical to have a robust application."
+“In general, quality should be important to any software product,” says Greg Sypolt, Director of Quality Engineering at Gannett.
+“But as a news company handling breaking news and trying to get people to come to the site, it’s critical to have a robust application.”

 Greg says that at USA Today, for instance, there are dozens of modules on the online version of the paper, from the money section to sports.
 To provide an optimal digital experience, these modules must work functionally and render visually perfect each time the content is updated or new code is pushed out.